-Recent Sales of Unregistered Securities; Purchases of Equity Securities by the Issuer or Affiliated Purchaser
+Recent Sales of Unregistered Securities: Purchases of Equity Securities by the Issuer or Affiliated Purchaser

-In January 2024, certain shareholders of a subsidiary of Velodyne (the "Bluecity Holders") exercised their right to exchange an aggregate of 358,075 shares in such subsidiary into 29,376 shares of our common stock.
-The Bluecity Holders acquired the shares in the Velodyne subsidiary as consideration for Velodyne's acquisition of Bluecity Technology, Inc. in October 2022 and were exchangeable into Velodyne shares generally on a one-for-one basis, which ratio was adjusted to reflect the exchange ratio from the Velodyne Merger and our reverse stock split.
+In January April and June 2024, certain shareholders of a subsidiary of Velodyne (the "Bluecity" "BlueCity" Holders") exercised their right to exchange an aggregate of 358,075 1,991,324 and 225,180 shares in such subsidiary into 29,376 163,367 and 18,473 shares of our common stock, stock, respectively.
+The Bluecity BlueCity Holders acquired the shares in the Velodyne subsidiary as consideration for Velodyne's acquisition of Bluecity BlueCity Technology, Inc. in October 2022, and the shares were exchangeable into Velodyne shares generally on a one-for-one basis, which ratio was adjusted to reflect the exchange ratio from the Velodyne Merger and our reverse stock split.
 The shares of our common stock were issued without registration under the Securities Act in reliance on Section 4(a)(2) and/or Regulation S of the Securities Act and the rules and regulations promulgated thereunder.